Jonathan Sisson

-Jonathan Sisson (1690 – 1747) was a prominent English instrument maker, the inventor of the modern theodolite with a sighting telescope for surveying, and a leading maker of astronomical instruments.
+Jonathan Sisson (1690 – 1747) was an English instrument maker, the inventor of the modern theodolite with a sighting telescope for surveying, and a leading maker of astronomical instruments.

 Career

 Jonathan Sisson was born in Lincolnshire around 1690.

 He was apprenticed to George Graham (1673–1751), then became independent in 1722.

 He remained an associate of Graham and of the instrument maker John Bird (1709–1776).